Archaeological Field School in

 Course description:

-Through this Field School students will participate in archaeological excavation and museum study in Greece at the Bronze Age site of Mycenae (Petsas House).
+Through this Field School students will participate in archaeological analysis and museum study in Greece at the Bronze Age site of Mycenae (Petsas House).
 Through extensive travel and hands-on work, students will learn all major elements of methodology and analysis currently used in classical archaeology.

 The primary goal is to teach practical archaeological skills in a real research environment while gaining an understanding of the material culture of Greece throughout various periods of its prehistory and history.
 Students will participate in a variety of field techniques and research methodologies including when appropriate: regional and site survey and sampling, geo-physical testing and mapping, field excavation, stratigraphic analysis, written, graphic and photographic recording of data and finds, cleaning and conservation of finds, scientific and stylistic pottery analysis, cataloguing, and presentation of research results through collection and exhibition management.